pnkskff/Beyond-the-Horizon/README.md

   1. Beyond the Horizon Site: https://beyondthehorizon.netlify.app/

-  2. This is an App that pulls an Astronomy Pic of the Day from NASA's Archives, App then displays:
+  2. This is an App that pulls an Astronomy Pic of the Day (APOD) from NASA's Archives, App then displays:

      a.
 Astronomy Pic of the Day (APOD).